 -it takes care of every cell in our body.

 -It is the seat of our identity and it stores our memories

 The subconscious is very literal; it does not question what you tell it.
 That is the job of the conscious mind, to analyze and reach cause and effect conclusions.
 The subconscious mind is a servo-mechanism, we give it a GOAL and it goes for it.

-The goal given to the subconscious mind through self talk can be a good thing or not, the subconscious mind does not make judgements.
+The goal given to the subconscious mind through self talk can be a good thing or not, the subconscious mind does not make judgement.
 We can give it commands through our internal dialogue that have the potential to bring us great joy or make us feel physically sick.

 Often clients will come to sessions hoping to still their minds and quiet the internal chatter.
 The internal dialogue can sometimes feel out of control.
 There is often an intense desire to be able to pull a switch that will just turn off the thoughts.